symfony/symfony-docs/components/phpunit_bridge.rst

 The PHPUnit Bridge
 ==================

-    The PHPUnit Bridge component provides utilities to report legacy tests and usage of deprecated code.
+    The PHPUnit Bridge component provides utilities to report legacy tests, and usage of deprecated code a `ClockMock` for time-sensitive tests.

 It comes with the following features:

 * Forces the tests to use a consistent locale (``C``)
 * Auto-register ``class_exists`` to load Doctrine annotations (when used)
 * It displays the whole list of deprecated features used in the application
-* Displays the stack trace of a deprecation on-demand.
+* Displays the stack trace of a deprecation on-demand
+* Provides a `ClockMock` class for time-sensitive tests

 Installation
 ------------